LambdaHack/LambdaHack/README.md

 both regarding numeric keypad and mouse.
 Display on SDL2 and in the browser is superior to all the other frontends, due to custom, square font and less intrusive ways of highlighting interesting squares.
+When running on browser, leave the program enough time to save games progress properly before killing the browser, or the savefiles may be corrupted.

 Testing and debugging